List of Jeeves characters: Jeeves

 Reginald Jeeves, usually referred to as Jeeves, is a recurring fictional character in the eponymous stories, being the valet of Bertie Wooster.

 Bingo Little

 Richard P. "Bingo" Little is a recurring fictional character in the Jeeves stories.
 A member of the Drones Club and a close friend of Bertie Wooster, Bingo often falls in love in the early stories.
 Bingo also appears in Drones Club stories outside the Jeeves canon.

 Mortimer Little

 Mortimer Little, later Lord Bittlesham, is a fictional character appearing in the Jeeves semi-novel, The Inimitable Jeeves.
 He devotes himself almost entirely to eating and is very fat.
 He is the uncle of Bingo Little, who is dependent upon him for an allowance.
-In "Jeeves Exerts the Old Cerebellum", Bingo's strategem, suggested by Jeeves, to get his allowance increased backfires by inducing Old Mr. Little to marry his cook, Miss Watson.
+In "Jeeves Exerts the Old Cerebellum", Bingo's stratagem, suggested by Jeeves, to get his allowance increased backfires by inducing Old Mr. Little to marry his cook, Miss Watson.
 He acquires the title Lord Bittlesham by the time he appears in "Comrade Bingo", and also appears in "Bingo and the Little Woman".